 Although Zillow and Trulia are mainly used to locate properties listed on the MLS, they can also be used to search off-market offers on occasion.
 How do you do it?
 Consider Zillow, which enables sellers to list their homes 30 days before they are listed on the MLS.
-Investors who want to enjoy the benefits of this should keep an eye on these pages on a regular basis to stay competitive.
+Investors who want to enjoy the benefits of this should keep an eye on these pages regularly to stay competitive.

-Off-market real estate listings can be found on a number of websites.
-Websites like Opendoor promise a slew of benefits for buyers and sellers, the most notable of which is that they enable real estate transactions to take place without ever being listed on the Multiple Listing Service (MLS).
+Off-market listings can be found on several websites now.
+Websites like Opendoor promise a slew of benefits for buyers and sellers.
+The most notable of which is that they enable real estate transactions to occur without ever being listed on the Multiple Listing Service (MLS).

 Please remember that while locating homes online is cost-effective, more proactive lead generation strategies can yield better results.
 Because of the internet's prominence, even off-market listings that are featured online can be highly competitive.
 However, don't rule out this technique completely—you never know what you'll find.

-In the real estate world, networking is simply the most significant lead generation technique, and the same is true for off-market assets.
+Networking is simply the most significant lead generation technique in the real estate world, and the same is true for off-market assets.
 Let's not be reluctant to step yourself out there because networking can become easier with time and practice.